CS2103JAN2017-W13-B2/main/docs/DeveloperGuide.md

 ### 3.3.
 Date handling

-The following diagram explains the relationships between classes in seedu.addressbook.model.task.date, which are responsible for date and time handling.
+The following diagram explains the relationships between classes in `seedu.addressbook.model.task.date`, which are responsible for date and time handling.

 <img src="images/DateDiagram.png" width="800"><br>
-_Figure 2.5.1 : Structure of the Storage Component_
+_Figure 2.5.1 : Relationships between classes in Task/Date_

 We make use of Natty for parsing dates in natural language.